pre6/ECOBEE/README.md

 ![image](https://user-images.githubusercontent.com/47339289/218004722-7e02fd14-52b3-4e14-9a14-e078b390c45c.png)

-## 2. How much does the furnace cost per day
+## 2. How much does the furnace cost per day?

 In the days the furnace runs how much does it cost?
 Roughly how much does the furnace cost when it turns one once?